DCP-CloudMesh/CloudMesh/README.md

 `r` is an optional parameter to request to receive the result of the computation (use same port as original request execution)
 `c` is an optional parameter to request to provide the computation

+### Resources

+The peers assume data is located in the directory specified by the `DATA_DIR` parameter in `utility.h`.
+All filenames and globbing options are taken w.r.t the `DATA_DIR` parameter.

 ## Tests
 A few unit tests are available.
 They can be run with
 ```bash